 We do our best to find and pass along all the prep work we can.
 For post-secondary work, we strive to get the interpreting team access to Canvas courses.
 If classes are underway and you have not yet gotten in, please let us know.

 Sometimes a job last beyond the scheduled time.
 If this happens and you're able to stay, please do!
-Just let us know so that we can adjust your time and pay you for that extra work.
+Just let us know within 24 business hours so that we can adjust your time and pay you for that extra work.

 If you're not able to stay past your scheduled time, that's ok!
 If you have a hard stop and things are running long, please let both the clients and us know.
 It's possible we can send in reinforcements.
 Either way, we support you advocating for yourself should you need to leave.

 We value your insight as a professional and welcome any feedback you've got.
 Things not as expected?
 Language info on a client?
 Specific jargon that would be helpful?
-Give us the good, the bad, and the ugly.
+Give us the good, the bad, and the ugly here.

-While we are also open to client feedback, we will never accept feedback that is predatory or attacking in any manner.
-We’ve terminated clients for making inappropriate comments about interpreters and will never hesitate to make those decisions in the interest of interpreter health, wellbeing, and safety.
+While we love feedback, we will never accept feedback that is predatory or attacking in any manner.
+We will not hesitate to terminate a relationship with an entity in the interest of interpreter health, wellbeing, and safety.

 As a reminder, we do not maintain business relationships with clients who communicate grievances surrounding gender expression, sex, sexual orientation, sexual identity, transition status, race, color, creed, religion, political affiliation, status as a parent, marital status, pregnancy, age or anything we deem as discriminatory.